Serving customers with a knowledge base

 Help people find articles

 The knowledge base suggests articles to customers and agents using keywords from request summaries.
-Thus, for the knowledge base to work properly, make sure your request types have a visible Summary field.
-Learn how to set up request type fields.
+For the knowledge base to work properly, make sure your request types have a visible Summary field.

 Help customers find articles

-When customers search the help center, they see related articles that might help them troubleshoot their problem.
-To make it even easier for customers to find what they need, you can suggest articles when they fill out a request:
+When customers search the portal or help center, they see related articles that might help them troubleshoot their problem.
+To make it even easier for customers to find what they need, you can also suggest articles when they fill out a request:

 In the above example, the request type wifi access is restricted to the label wifi.
 When the customer starts typing in the Summary field, the help center uses their text to search the knowledge base and suggest matching articles that are labeled with wifi.